mkssri/hobbies/philosophy/GENERAL.md

 - You are with you till death, so love yourself, others can come and go. - SF
 - It's never going to be ok. - Mom of DS
 - Keep the plow moving. - Coworker
+- Try to stay still, and understand things come and go, emotions come and go, important thing is accept them all and embrace them all and you can choose to do with them what you want vs being controlled by emotions.  - Kobe Bryant